 - (1) LICENSING REQUIREMENT.
-If a person provides care on a regular basis to 4 or more children under the age of 7 years, that person shall be deemed to be providing care for compensation and shall be licensed. - (2) GENERAL CONDITIONS FOR APPROVAL OF LICENSE. - (a) Prior to receiving or continuing a license, an applicant for a license under this chapter shall complete all application forms truthfully and accurately and pay all fees and forfeitures that are due to the department. - (am) An applicant for a license to operate a family child care center shall be an individual. - (ar) 1.
-A person may not be issued a license to operate more than 2 family child care centers. - 2.
-Notwithstanding subd.
-1., a person may operate more than 2 family child care centers if the license for each center was issued prior to [LRB inserts date]. - (b) The department may refuse to issue or continue a license if another center operated by the licensee is in substantial non-compliance with the licensing rules or has any outstanding fines or forfeitures. - (c) Persons licensed to operate a family child care center shall be responsible, mature individuals who are fit and qualified.
+If a person provides care on a regular basis to 4 or more children under the age of 7 years, that person shall be deemed to be providing care for compensation and shall be licensed. - (2) GENERAL CONDITIONS FOR APPROVAL OF LICENSE. - (a) Prior to receiving or continuing a license, an applicant for a license under this chapter shall complete all application forms truthfully and accurately and pay all fees and forfeitures that are due to the department. - (am) An applicant for a license to operate a family child care center shall be an individual. - (ar) A person may not be issued a license to operate more than 2 family child care centers, unless the licensee for each center was issued prior to the effective date of this subdivision [March 1, 2023]. - (b) The department may refuse to issue or continue a license if another center operated by the licensee is in substantial non-compliance with the licensing rules or has any outstanding fines or forfeitures. - (c) Persons licensed to operate a family child care center shall be responsible, mature individuals who are fit and qualified.
 In determining whether an applicant is fit and qualified, the department shall consider any history of civil or criminal violations or other offenses substantially related to the care of children by the applicant, owner, manager, representative, employee, center resident or other individual directly or indirectly participating in the operation of the family child care center.
 A determination that a person is unfit and unqualified includes substantiated findings of child abuse or neglect under ch.
 48, Stats., or substantiated abuse under ch.
 50, Stats., or under similar statutes in another state or territory whether or not the abuse or neglect results in a criminal charge or conviction. - (d) The department shall issue a family child care license to an applicant within 60 working days after receipt and department approval of a properly completed application, satisfactory department investigation and determination that the applicant is fit and qualified.
 Continued licensure requires a licensee to remain fit and qualified.